MikeLauer/F1-2021-Telemetry/README.md

 - Human driver highlighting colours the players name and some other cells in the (bit darker) team colour.
 - Performance mode disabled colours in the table and therby reduces CPU load by a few percent (not really necessary)

+### Notes
+Most data is provided by the game.
+Some, however, are calculated by the program itself:
+- The "Estimated position after pitstop" in the driver circle.
+It is tenth a second accurate but it's precision heavily depends on the pitstop delta that can be set.
+- The gaps between the cars.
+If a driver hasn't passed a measure point yet, no gap time will be shown.

+Please be also aware of:
+The UI is designed for 1080p screens.
+Higher resolutions are no problem and the driver circle adjusts it's size respectively.
+Lower resolutions will not work properly.
+It is currently designed for 20 players, so multiplayer sessions with 22 drivers or the my team mode will probably cause problems!

 ### Enable UDP output
 To make this program work, you need to enable UDP output in the telemetry options of the game.
 Chosen 127.0.0.1 (default) for IP and 20777 (default) for port.